top of page

 Making a Home That Feels Like Both of You

-One of the first—and sometimes funniest—challenges is making a space that feels like "us" instead of "me."
-It's tempting to crown yourself the design czar, especially if one of you is more opinionated about furniture or color schemes.
-But you’ll build a better home by insisting on mutual fingerprints, even if that means letting a questionable armchair or a sports memorabilia shelf coexist with your vision.
-Your home should feel like a long conversation between the two of you, not a monologue.
+One of the first— and sometimes funniest—challenges is creating a space that feels like "us" instead of "me."
+It can be tempting to crown yourself the design czar, especially if one partner has stronger opinions on furniture or color schemes.
+But a better home is built by insisting on mutual fingerprints, even if that means allowing a questionable armchair or a sports memorabilia shelf to coexist with your vision.

 Setting Rituals That Aren’t Just for Holidays